AxdeKlerk/Praise-The-Loud/Testing.md

 #### 9.2 Manual Testing

+For the testing of the website, I followed the exact same process I did for project 1 ans 2, as it seemed to be the most robust way of testing my project.
+I intend to use this same process for all my projects, both for the course material as well as any future work I undertake - albeit with additional practices as I learn more languages, tools and practices.

+As I went along, I tested the website on my phone and laptop using both *Google* and *Brave* (a *Google* based browser), as well as testing it in *MS Edge* on my work laptop.
+I tested the site for responsiveness continually in *Google* and *Brave* and made the necessary changes to my *style.css* file using media queries to improve performance.
+I tested it in *Ms Edge* very occasionally, as it is not a browser I like using, but did so to make sure there were no errors that did not show up in *Google* or *Brave*.
+Other than my own testing two separate methods were also used for testing purposes: informal and formal testing.

-#### 9.2.1 User Experience Testing
+#### 9.2.1 Informal manual (live)

+Testing was done through friends and family who use different OS and devices, for feedback.
+In particular my girlfriend tested the site on *Firefox* on her laptop and on her mobile (which dates back to a pre-2018 model).

+My parents tested the site on their *Google* tablet and *Amazon Kindle*.
+4 close friends tested the site on the different *Apple* devices (2 phones and 1 laptop) and a work colleague ran it through *MS Edge* as he wanted to keep up to date with the changes as I went along.
+My work colleague was very polite, but he did send me screen shots when he had questions about the development of the website.

+This was incredibly useful as it gave me a full understanding of each user experience.
+As this core group is very close to me their feedback was honest and to the point, which was both frustrating and extremely valuable.

+Formal (automated) testing of the website was validated using the W3C Validation tools.

-#### 9.2.2 What Was Tested
+#### 9.2.1 What Was Tested - User Experience at COTW

-For my first round of user experience testing, I conducted a usability test with a friend who had no prior experience with the site.
-The test was conducted at Call of the Wild Festival (COTW).
-I asked four friends to set up fake profiles and submitted reviews on the app.
-I asked them to use it naturally in a live music setting and report anything they found confusing, broken, difficult and some general feedback.
+Tests were conducted at the *Call of the Wild Festival (COTW)*, at *Lincoln Showground*s between Friday the 30th of May to Sunday the 01st of June.
+I asked Five friends to set up fake profiles and submitted reviews on the app.
+I asked them to use it naturally in a live music setting and report anything they found confusing, broken, difficult and to give some general feedback.

+Testing Devices used:
+- Mobiles (iPhone 12, iPad, Galaxy S20, Motorola Edge, iPhone XR)
+- OS (Windows, Chrome and Safari)

 - [x] Tested the app in a live music setting at Call of the Wild Festival
-- [x] Collected detailed feedback from Paul, Dave, and Julie
+- [x] Collected detailed feedback from Paul, Paul B., Dave, Steph and Julie
 - [x] Reviewed screenshots from Julie to identify UI/UX issues
 - [x] Compiled feedback into actionable criteria for future testing